 4. Carry out competitive analysis

-Competitive research starts with carrying out findings on the identity of other companies that currently sell in the market you intend going into.
+Competitive research starts with carrying out research on the identities of other companies that currently sell in the market you intend to enter.

 - Where do they invest in advertising?

 - What kind of press coverage do they get?